lucasrodes/instagram-selfcare-analysis/README.md

 * **Comparison**: Palettes obtained from both datasets are compared.
 ## 3. Results
 In the following, results obtained from both datasets are presented.

 ### 3.1 `#selfcare`

-Find below the palette with the 10 most descriptive colours in the dataset.
-Note that it also illustrates the relative share of importance of each palette component along with its corresponding RGB code.
-The higher the bar, the more presence it had in the dataset.
+Find below a graph with the most descriptive 10-colour palette of the selfcare dataset.
+The horizontal axis shows the RGB colour codes and the vertical axis quantifies the relative share of importance of each palette component (i.e. the higher the bar, the more presence a colour has in the dataset).
+We refer to the later as _relative importance_.

+**Note**: The _relative importance_ measures the proportion of all images with a given colour.
+Note that it is normalized such that the _relative importance_ of the palette colours add up to 1.

 ![](results/palette_proportion_jpg.png)

-The table below shows the relative importance values:
+The table below shows the _relative importance_ values:

 | RGB colour 	| Relative importance 	|
 |-	|-	|